Actindo-AG/Documentation/POS/Integration/06a_CreateStoreManually.md

     > [Info] Select for each warehouse whether it should be included or not.

 6. Click the [Save] button in the bottom right corner.
     The stock allocation is saved.
-When the stock in a warehouse that is included in the formula is changed, the stock will be entered automatically in the stock field.
+When the stock level in a warehouse that is included in the formula is changed, the stock will be updated automatically in the stock value field.

 ### Map the attribute to the stock of the store